SupportPay

 Mind their mental health: The holiday season can be tough for seniors, especially if they’re dealing with loss or isolation.
 Check-in on their mental health and offer emotional support when needed.
 Just sitting down for a chat or being present can go a long way.

-How to Manage Caregiving Expenses
+How to Manage Caregiving Expenses for Family Caregivers

-Caregiving during the holidays means additional expenses, whether for medical supplies, special meals or caregiving help.
+Caregiving during the holidays means additional expenses, whether for medical supplies, special meals, or caregiving help.
 Managing shared caregiving expenses between family members can be a challenge, but it doesn’t have to be.

-With SupportPay, families can split payments, track and manage costs fairly and keep everything in one place.
+With SupportPay, families can split payments, track, and manage costs fairly, keeping everything in one place.
 This is especially helpful during the holidays when the financial burden can feel heavier.
-By using SupportPay to split, track, and share caregiving expenses, you can focus on what really matters: spending time with your loved one and making the holiday season a time of joy and connection.
+By using SupportPay, families can stay organized and ensure that caregiving expenses, including how to pay caregivers, are shared equitably.

 Give the Gift of Yourself